Jeppeerixon/Jeppeerixon/README.md

 - 👋 Hi, I’m @jeppeerixon1
 - 👀 I’m interested in ...
-Parkour & Python
+Javascript & Parkour
-- 🌱 I’m currently learning ...
-Flask and other Python frameworks
+- 🌱 I’m currently studying ... to become a Front end developer!
 - 💞️ See my latest finished project here: https://flaskml-demo.herokuapp.com/
 - 📫 How to reach me ... @jeppeerixon on instagram